Noza23/myovision-sam/README.md

 # Training / Fine-Tuning

-All modules assosicated with Training/Fine-Tuning are located in the `myo_sam.training` sub-module.
+All modules assosicated with Training/Fine-Tuning are located in the `myosam.training` sub-module.
 To start Distributed Training/Fine-Tuning of the model:

 - Fill out the configuration file `train.yaml`.